 Presents the fundamental relationship between molecular structure, properties, and end-use application of plastics materials.
 Molecular structural features include chemical composition, molecular size and flexibility, intermolecular order and bonding, and super molecular structure.
 Properties to be covered include process ability, mechanical, acoustic, thermal, electrical, optical and chemical properties, price, and balance of properties.
 Applications to be discussed include rigid solids, flexible solids, foams, film, and non-plastic applications.
 3 credits.

 27.407 Plastics Industry Organization

 Discusses the economics of producing plastics raw materials and converting them into end products, from research and development to plant construction, operation and marketing.
-Market analysis of plastics production, processing, and consumer patterns: commercial development, sales, and technical service will be addressed.
-Organization of the plastics industry for research and development, specialty and commodity production, profit and growth will also be presented.
-3 credits.
-Prerequisite: None.
+Market analysis of plastics production, processing, and consumer patterns; co 3 credits.

 27.418 Plastics Product Design